kehantan/labbook/docs/assays/mtt.rst

 :ref:`cell seeding for MTT assay <cell seed mtt>`

-After we know how much cells we have, we now need to know how much cells we need to take from the cell suspension and dilute in complete DMEM to make the final mixture we want.
+After we know how much cells we have, we now need to know how much cells we need to take from the cell suspension and dilute in media to make the mixture with the final concentration we want.

 Assume after counting the cells, we have: :code:`300*10^4 cells/mL`, but we only need :code:`5*10^4 cells/mL` (Remember we calculate this value before we begin the procedure).

-Using
+Using formula

     .. code-block::